BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 \+ i dont measure time but i finished this quickly in one night, after work+playing eve online, next morning i wrote unit tests before i went to work.
 (And played eve :D)

-### Clean Architecture:
+### Clean Architecture (/following a specific architectural design pattern):

-\- Immediately i felt like i have to create a bunch of assemblies, classes and interfaces, that make no sense at all, and i couldnt imagine a scenario where it'd be useful.
+\- Immediately i felt like i have to create a bunch of assemblies, classes and interfaces, that make no sense at all, and i couldn't imagine a scenario where they'd be useful.
 Luckily i had this rule at the beginning that i wont do stupid things, so i did not start manifacturing a bunch of interfaces and pointless classes.
 But an inexperienced developer may do.
-And i've seen this on countless projects.
+And i've seen this happen on multiple projects.

 \* Weeelll this is interesting.
-I gave some more thought of this architecture, and it turns out i can't create the clean architecture version because i already had a clean architecture, kindof.
+I gave some more thought of this architecture, and it turns out i can't create the clean architecture version because i already had a clean architecture in place, almost.
-* The initializer and the monobehavior classes that lets you choose between the different variations is basically the presentation layer.
+* The initializer and the monobehavior classes that lets you choose between the different variations are basically the presentation layer.
 * The different variations are the usecases
 * And I already had a core for the common entities, dependency interfaces, and other common stuff

-\* The only thing that clean added to my project is that I moved the Dependencies (or "infrastructure") to the outside.
+\* The only thing that clean added to my project is that I moved the Dependencies (or "infrastructure") outside.
 Like the Random generator, and the Jsonreader.
+(The IPrinter already had an interface that i created for the Simple Variation, because it made sense immediately...)
 But i am not sure that i'd ever replace these, or that they would be suuper hard to replace.
 I imagine replacing one of these on a reaaaly big project would take like... a full day.
 Is it really worth worrying about, and maintaining/enforcing something that would take a day to replace?
 On different projects maybe... but on my project i cant imagine thinking: oh, lets replace system.random with unityengine.random, its sooo much better!